Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# JSX
+# Multiple Elements inside ReactDOM.render()

-this contains JSX practice set.
+this contains how to insert multiple element inside render method.